India ups its game to counter rogue drone threats from Pakistan

 New Delhi, Nov Dec 01: Border Security Force director general Rakesh Asthana spoke about the challenges posed by drones that are being used by Pakistan.
 At the raising day event of the force on Tuesday, Asthana said that the BSF had intercepted a drone with huge payload of weapons and ammunition in Jammu's Kathua on June 20.

-He said that the BSF is working to find technical solutions to counter drone infiltrations on the western border.
+He said that the BSF is working to find technical solutions to counter-drone infiltrations on the western border.

 In the past couple of months, the Intelligence Bureau has raised concerns about Pakistan using bigger drones to smuggle in arms and ammunition in Jammu and Kashmir.